kwjolee/kwjolee/README.md

 ## Hi I'm Kwang 👋

-I am a software engineer interested in creating readable and maintainable solutions.
+I am a software engineer with experience building fullstack applications.
+I am interested in creating readable and maintainable solutions.

 My most recent project is [Telegraph](https://telegraph-notify.github.io/), an open-source, serverless framework for integrating real-time notifications into existing applications.
 Check out the case study to learn more about it!